Orchextra/orchextra-android-sdk/README.md

 ![images uses](https://nuborisar.github.io/resources_notification.png)
 This sample is from Big notification, push or local are equals.
+:bulb:
  **IMPORTANT** you must respect the ids of the views inside the notification template, if you don´t want show any view, not remove, put visibility gone atributte instead.

 ## Push Notifications Orchextra